yashika28062006/E-COMMERCE/README.md

 Implemented sections for profile photo, name, and email.
 Added an address section with an "Add Address" button.
 Displayed a "No address found" message when no addresses are available.

+ # Milestone 21: Address Input Form

+## 🌟 Introduction
+Welcome to Milestone 21!
+In this milestone, we are focusing on creating a frontend form for address input.
+You will learn how to build a form that captures user information such as country, city, address1, address2, zip code, and address type.

+## 🎯 Learning Goals
+By the end of this milestone, you will be able to:

+Create a frontend form that takes address input from users.
+Capture and store input values such as country, city, address1, address2, zip code, and address type.
+Implement state management to store and manage address input values.
+Implement navigation so that when a user clicks "Add Address" on their profile, they are taken to this address input form.

+---

+# Milestone 22: Backend Endpoint for Storing Address

+## Overview

+This milestone focuses on creating a backend endpoint that will receive an address from the frontend, then store it inside the user profile in the database.
+The backend will handle the request and add the address to the user's address array in the user collection.

+## Learning Goals 🎯

+Understand how to create an endpoint to receive data from the frontend.
+Learn how to store received data inside a database.
+Add the address to the user's address array in the database.